-\textbf{Accountability} refers to the degree of perceived responsibility and potential blame an individual feels for a task’s outcome~\cite{tetlock1983accountability, lerner1999accounting}.
-High-accountability tasks are those where errors carry serious reputational or organizational consequences (e.g., customer-facing failures).
-Accountability Theory~\cite{tetlock1983accountability} suggests that when individuals anticipate evaluation or social recognition, they become more deliberate and information-seeking, often turning to external aids as safeguards against errors~\cite{lubars2019ask} and decisions~\cite{hall2017accountability, lerner1999accounting}.
-This could mean, rather than avoiding AI, developers strategically use it to substantiate contributions in high-stakes tasks.
+\textbf{Accountability} refers to perceived responsibility and potential blame an individual feels for a task's outcome~\cite{tetlock1983accountability, lerner1999accounting}.
+High-accountability tasks carry serious reputational or organizational consequences (e.g., customer-facing failures).
+Accountability Theory~\cite{tetlock1983accountability} suggests that when individuals anticipate (social) evaluation, they become more deliberate and information-seeking, turning to external aids as safeguards against errors/decisions~\cite{lubars2019ask, hall2017accountability, lerner1999accounting}.
+This could mean, rather than avoiding AI, developers strategically use it in high-accountability tasks.

-\textbf{H3}. \textit{Higher task accountability increases developers’ openness to AI support and usage.} At the same time, accountability lowers tolerance for automation bias~\cite{parasuraman2000model, parasuraman2010complacency}.
-Since mistakes ultimately fall on them, developers are likely to adopt a cautious stance, insisting on oversight and decision control.
+\textbf{H3}. \textit{Higher task accountability increases developers’ openness to AI support and usage.} However, accountability lowers automation bias~\cite{parasuraman2000model, parasuraman2010complacency}.
+Since mistakes ultimately fall on them, developers are likely to be cautious, insisting on oversight and decision control.

-\textbf{Demands} capture the cognitive effort and load a task imposes~\cite{bakker2007job}.
+\textbf{Demands} capture the cognitive effort a task imposes~\cite{bakker2007job}.
 High-demand work strains coping resources, increasing receptivity to aids that reduce mental load~\cite{sweller1988cognitive, lazarus1991emotion}.
-Developers may turn to AI to lower the cognitive cost of experimentation, delegate effort-intensive components, and sustain momentum in demanding work.
+Developers may use AI to lower cognitive costs and sustain momentum in demanding work.

 \textbf{H4}. \textit{Higher task demands increase developers’ openness to AI support and usage.}